 Non-fiction and books for younger readers are selling more than ever.

 With digital publishing, PublishDrive’s bestseller list of categories has been comparable to other statistics on book sales.
-Our popular book genres were related to fiction, especially the romance genre, fantasy, thriller, and crime books.
-Self-help related to non-fiction titles was doing well too.
+Popular book were related to the fiction genre, especially the romance genre, fantasy, thriller, and crime books.
+Self-help related to nonfiction books performed well too.

 However, consumer behavior changed a lot during COVID-19.
 More people are staying at home as a result of lockdowns in many countries.
 With no travel, school, and other activities, there has been a new group appearance of online book sales.